3rd Annual Anesthesiology Update 2019

 Anesthesiology Update will present the latest findings and recommendations for topics at the forefront of anesthesiology.
-Topics to include pre-operative preparation of the surgical patient, the cardiac patient in your OR, OB emergencies, neurotoxicity of anesthetics and the pediatric patient, fetal surgery concerns and post-operative care of the surgical patient.
-Enjoy earning your CME credits at a beautiful, classic summer resort that is family friendly.
+Topics include pre-operative preparation of the surgical patient, the patient with liver disease and lung transplant patients, OB analgesic techniques, care of the congenital heart patient in the OR, care of the ambulatory patient in the chronic pain clinic, pharmacogenetics for anesthesia and quality improvement techniques.
+Enjoy earning your CME credits at a beautiful, classic summer resort that is family oriented.

 - Evaluate the latest findings and recommendations for topics at the forefront of anesthesiology.

-- Assess about pre-operative preparation of the surgical patient, the cardiac patient in your OR, OB emergencies, neurotoxicity of anesthetics and the pediatric patient, MH updates and post-operative care of the surgical patient.
+- Assess pre-operative preparation of the surgical patient, the cardiac patient in your OR, OB emergencies, perioperative care of the pediatric patient and post-operative care of the surgical patient.

 - Discuss anesthesiology topics with renowned experts who are actively engaged in clinical practice, research and education.